Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-97:
+New in this latest version release-98:

 1.)
-Implement an autoblacklist for known watchdog incompatible mods (currently only Principia).
+The watchdog hack has been killed in favor of a new method that is universally compatible.
+Thanks for @gotmachine for the code suggestion!
+The new method does not need forked mods or anything, and should work with everyone.
+This will be transparently migrated to and is invisible to the end user, for once it just works (tm).

 Known Bugs: